SAP/spartacus-docs/_pages/dev/styling-and-page-layout/page-layout.md

 };
 ```

-**Note**: To simplify the initial setup for projects, if the page layout configuration is incomplete, all page slots are rendered on the page.
+**Note:** To simplify the initial setup for projects, if the page layout configuration is incomplete, all page slots are rendered on the page.
 In addition, a warning is printed to the console, along with information about the available page slots that could be configured.

 ## Using Outlets to Override Page Templates